HavenlyECO/pr/README.md

 The agent receives higher rewards when its closing price closely matches the true market close, with optional extensions for simulated profit and loss.

 No fallback logic or bandage models are used; the agent operates directly from the environment and training data.

+### Ensemble of Specialized Models

+The system combines multiple predictors—fundamental models, market-dynamics models, recent-form and CLV nets—into a single, robust probability using a meta-model ensemble.

+- **Base models:**
+  - *Fundamental classifier* (e.g. `h2h_classifier.pkl` or
+    `moneyline_classifier.pkl`)
+  - *Market maker mirror* (volatility-driven score)
+  - *RL market maker* (line adjustment policy)
+  - *Recent-form/CLV* (optional: dual-head, CLV nets)

+- **Training:**
+  Use `generate_mirror_training_data.py` to generate a CSV of all base model predictions and true outcomes.
+  Then run `train_ensemble_model` from `ensemble_models.py` to fit a meta-model (e.g. logistic regression) on these features.

+- **Inference:**
+  In `main.py`, ensemble probabilities are computed for each event by passing the latest base model outputs to `predict_ensemble_probability`.

+This approach leverages the unique strengths of each specialized model, yielding a win probability that is more robust than any single model alone.
+No fallback or bandage logic is included; the ensemble is trained and applied directly on the underlying predictions.

 Columns prefixed with ``pregame_`` are treated as pregame features while those starting with ``live_`` are considered live-game inputs.
 Use the